TRAFFIC PATTERN and SAFETY PLAN (Effective September 7, 2010)

 - Coaches should be first aid and CPR trained.

-- NO ROWING IS ALLOWED DURING A THUNDERSTORM (when lightening can be seen or thunder can be heard).
+- NO ROWING IS ALLOWED DURING A THUNDERSTORM (when lightning can be seen or thunder can be heard).

 - All boats and coaching launches on the water will immediately clear the water by returning to the boathouse or the nearest safe location.